Data processing agreement

 3. Implement and maintain the Technical and Organizational Measures set out in Annex B.

-4. Respect the conditions for engaging Subprocessors as set out in Section 6 of this DPA.
+4. Respect the conditions for engaging Subprocessors as set out in Section 6.

 5. Take reasonable steps to assist the Customer in responding to Data Subject rights requests as described in Section 8.